- Barrier Aesthetics

 - Click here for a 1997 cost survey of Erosion Control pricing.

-- Use BEES code 210250 Bonded Fiber Matrix for payment by square feet.
+- Use BEES code 210250 Erosion Control (Bonded Fiber Matrix) for payment by acre.

-- Use BEES code 210251 Bonded Fiber Matrix for payment by acre.
+- Use BEES code 210251 Erosion Control (Bonded Fiber Matrix) for payment by square foot.

 - H. Dana Bowers, et al. 1947.
 Erosion Control on California State Highways